Love-Friday/Profit-Maximization-Strategy-Report/README.md

 Bokku Mart is a leading retail company in Nigeria, dedicated to customer satisfaction by providing high-quality products at affordable prices.
 The comapany offers a diverse range of products, making it a popular choice among consumers.

-This project aims to analyze the Bokku Mart dataset, which is a 'fictitious' dataset used as acase study to gain insights into customer behaviour, sales trends, and product performance.
+This project aims to analyze the Bokku Mart dataset, which is a 'fictitious' dataset used as a case study to gain insights into customer behaviour, sales trends, and product performance.

 ## Tools
 The tool used for this analysis was Microsoft Excel.